tc8appdevelo/SurvivalmanProject/readme.md

  Check if everything is working as expected and put it on GitHub.

 ## Bonus Features:

+The world could extend beyond the visible screen, and when the player gets a certain distance from the edge of the canvas element, the world adjusts and you can keep exploring the area without changing the size of the window/canvas.

+There could be a day/night cycle where in the day, the player needs shade so that they dont overheat and get a game over.
+At nigth the player would need to periodically be near a fire to warm up or the hypothermia meter would cause a game over.

+At night visiblilty could be limited with a fading to black effect to make navigation harder.

+If the game usually lasted more than a minute or two, the season could change each minute and bring new challenges to survival.

+There could be a car somewhere on the level that the player was trying to find to win.

  Multiplayer where the goal would be to outlast an opponent would be a ton of fun.
 If it was vs mode it would be like a big game of hide and seek.
 Without a map, you wont know where you are in relation to each other.